Logo

 Selection of judges

-Selecting the right judges is a determining factor in the decision-making process.
-Although this may seem complicated, understanding the event’s objective makes it easier.
-Hackathon judges typically have extensive technical backgrounds, but an exception may be granted to subject matter specialists for themed events.
-It is common to see judges acquired from sponsoring companies; however, organizers can also onboard more judges if needed.
+Selecting the appropriate judges is a determining factor in the decision-making process.
+Understanding the event’s objective makes it more accessible.
+Hackathon judges have extensive technical backgrounds, however there are exceptions to subject matter specialists for themed events.
+Judges are usually onboarded from sponsoring companies; however, organizers can also onboard more judges if needed.
 Even mentors with a mix of technical and subject-matter expertise can be commissioned to perform the role of a judge.

 Choosing an adequate panel of judges will go a long way toward better branding a specific hackathon event and attracting participants.
-In addition, there is nothing like bringing together a panel of industry celebrities as judges for drawing participants to connect with the event and garnering maximum eyeballs.
-For example, if you get industry bigwigs as panel members, hackers may aspire to display their ideas.
+In addition, bringing together a panel of industry celebrities as judges to draw participants to connect with the event garners maximum eyeballs.
+For example, hackers may aspire to display their ideas if industry bigwigs are panel members.

-Hackathon judges with expertise on the challenge or thematic subject can gauge a final product/idea’s prowess based on:
+Hackathon judges with expertise on the challenge or thematic subject can gauge a final product or idea’s prowess based on the following:

 Hack blog_Infographic 1